sst/guide/_chapters/handle-api-gateway-cors-errors.md

 No 'Access-Control-Allow-Origin' header is present on the requested resource
 ```

-These CORS related errors are one of the most common Serverless API errors.
+These CORS related errors are one of the most common serverless API errors.
 In this chapter, we are going to configure API Gateway to set the CORS headers in the case there is an HTTP error.
 We won't be able to test this right away, but it will really help when we work on our frontend client.

 ### Create a Resource